Glowstick0017/Glowstick0017/README.md

 - 👋 Hi, I’m Robbie (He/Him)
 - 🐧 Creator of Tux bot
 - 👀 I’m interested in learning new languages and contributing to open source projects
-- 🌱 I’m currently learning go, .NET/C#, and much more
+- 🌱 I’m currently learning golang, rust, .NET/C#, and much more
 - 📫 Reach me on discord @ Glowstick#0017

 <!---